 Stepping away from tools primarily used for marketing purposes, Pro Agent Solutions tool, Showing Pro, allows you to gain instant feedback on home showings.
 Automated showing feedback software can provide constructive feedback for the listing agent and seller.
 A good real estate showing feedback form will focus on topics like the best features of a home, showing experience, and if the home is appropriately priced.
 Receiving constructive answers to these questions gives you the opportunity to improve your skills as an agent, and give your clients the best experience possible.
 Try a free trial of this software today, and see how it can improve your business.

 Broker Kit is another tool that is innovative in its design and function.
 This site allows you, the team lead, to use a CRM specifically designed for agent recruiting.
 Just like a broker, you are seeking agents to join your team and you need a system that helps you with agent engagement.
+There are many job opportunities for real estate managers.

 How Compensation Works